MohammedAliN/CSE-114.3-all-codes-from-lab-1/README.md

 # CSE-114.3-all-codes-from-lab-1
-This is my 1st GIt Repository.
+This is my 1st Git Repository.